davidhay25/clinFHIR/content/nhip/resources.md

 ```

-This is a reference from a property called ‘practitioner’ to a Practitioner resource that has the identifier _prac-X_
+This is a reference from a property called ‘practitioner’ to a Practitioner resource that has the identifier _96ZZZZ_
 in the system _https://standards.digital.health.nz/id/hpi_  It has the disadvantage that if the client wishes to
 retrieve the target resource, then it must do a query by identifier.
 There are also a number of search queries
 that require a direct reference rather than an identifier.